swayf/grako/README.rst

     def _myrulename_(self):

-the naming is to emphasize that they should not be called directly, as the parsing/memoizing engine will do it when needed.
+    the naming convention is to emphasize that these methods should not be called directly, as the parsing/memoizing engine will do it when appropiate.

 * An abstract class with one method per grammar rule.
 Each method receives the as its single parameter the *Abstract Syntax Tree* (AST) built from the rule invocation::